 As a grass, bamboo grows and spreads very quickly.
 And these are actually two different things.
 First of all, the rhizome roots of a bamboo plant, typical of many grasses, build a complex network underground, allowing it to spread out.
 In many species of bamboo, these roots can be very aggressive, spreading at an astonishing pace.
 These varieties are known as running bamboo, with leptomorphic rhizomes.

-Apart from the roots, the poles (or culms) which grow above ground can also shoot up with great speed.
-Unlike trees which add just a few inches or feet per year, bamboo culms achieve all their vertical growth in a single growing season.
+Apart from the roots, the poles (or culms), which grow above ground, can also shoot up with great speed.
+Unlike trees that add just a few inches or feet per year, bamboo culms achieve all their vertical growth in a single growing season.
 For the larger varieties of bamboo, that means each new shoot can grow 60 or 80 or even 100 feet tall in just a few months.
 In subsequent years, those individual culms will just add more leaves and branches, but will not get any taller or thicker in diameter.

 As we will see below, these grassy characteristics play a major role in making bamboo such a sustainable resource.